vertinski/GziPT/README.md

 The code is forked from https://github.com/bazingagin/npc_gzip Read the og paper: [ACL2023](https://aclanthology.org/2023.findings-acl.426/).

-The main concept is to gzip the previous (long) context and feed it into the LLM together with raw tokens
+The main concept is to gzip the previous (long) context and feed it into the LLM together with distance metrics and raw tokens.

 ![GziPT](./content/GziPT-001.jpg "Fig.1")